 I myself have a strong affinity with India.
 I have visited this country several times and stayed at a meditation retreat in the Himalayas.
 Just before the first time I visited India, I looked at my passport picture, and I was amazed at how East Indian I looked.
 I am sure that I have had many incarnations in India, and I feel a constant pull to visit the country that feels most like my homeland.

 There are certain types of past life conditions that shape sexual identity.
 For instance, homosexuality can result from a very strong attachment to people of a particular sex in a previous life.
 If in an immediate past life, a man experienced an intense and consuming attraction for women, this could have consequences for his current sexual orientation.
-If he came back as a woman this time around, her sexual preference could then be for people of the same sex, as a carry over from past life experiences.
+If he came back as a woman this time around, her sexual preference could then be for people of the same sex, as a carry-over from past life experiences.
 This condition requires an attachment for a particular gender, which is strongly imprinted in the preceding incarnation, as well as a switch in the biological sex of the individual in the following lifetime.
-Although such switches are common across incarnations, it is the past life experience which will ultimately determine an alternative sexual orientation.
+Although such switches are common across incarnations, it is the past life experience that will ultimately determine an alternative sexual orientation.

 In some Buddhist circles (not necessarily in the scriptural texts), there is a tendency to explain male homosexuality as punishment resulting from ‘negative karma’ of men who badly disrespected women in a past life by deriding and sexually or physically abusing them.
 Some of these individuals also say that gay men tend to be more derisive of women generally.
 They view this as proof of such an idea of karmic liability.
 The problem with this theory is that I know plenty of gay men who have deep relationships with women and can understand and relate to them on a level that many heterosexual males may not be capable of.
 It is also a misunderstanding of the law of karma.
 It explains homosexuality as a type of punishment, but that is not the purpose of karma.
 Its purpose is to expose us to varied circumstances so that we can grow and perfect ourselves as people.